-The Symposium is free of charge for all participants and is scheduled to take place in person at ONR’s offices near Liverpool in the United Kingdom.
-However, if coronavirus restrictions on travel or gatherings are in effect the event will be hosted virtually by the NEA on the same dates.
+The Symposium is free of charge for all participants and is scheduled to take place in person at the ONR’s offices near Liverpool in the United Kingdom.

-This is the announcement and call for presentations for the International Symposium on PSA for Reactors of Singular Designs being organised under the auspices of the OECD Nuclear Energy Agency (NEA) Committee on the Safety of Nuclear Installation (CSNI) Working Group on Risk Assessment (WGRISK) in collaboration with International Atomic Energy Agency (IAEA), Division of Nuclear Installation Safety (NSNI), Safety Assessment Section (SAS).
-The Symposium will be hosted by the Office for Nuclear Regulation (ONR) in Liverpool, United Kingdom on 23-25 February, 2022.
+This is the announcement and call for presentations for an International Symposium on PSA for Reactors of Singular Designs organised under the auspices of the OECD Nuclear Energy Agency (NEA) Committee on the Safety of Nuclear Installations (CSNI) Working Group on Risk Assessment (WGRISK) in collaboration with the International Atomic Energy Agency (IAEA), Division of Nuclear Installation Safety (NSNI), Safety Assessment Section (SAS).
+The Symposium will be hosted by the Office for Nuclear Regulation (ONR) in Liverpool, United Kingdom from 7th to 9th June, 2022.

 Working under the mandate of the CSNI, the main mission of the WGRISK is to advance the understanding and utilisation of probabilistic safety assessment (PSA) in ensuring the continued safety of nuclear installations in OECD member countries.

 IAEA Safety Assessment Section develops and maintains a broad range of Safety Standards related to the design safety and the safety assessment, in particular related to probabilistic safety assessment.
 Currently the IAEA is developing several technical publications related to Small Modular Reactors (including the topic of PSA).